 Eat enough high-fiber foods to get 20 to 30 grams of fiber every day.
 Slowly increase your fiber intake to avoid stomach cramps, gas, and other problems.

 - Eat 3 ounces of whole-grain foods each day.
 An ounce is about 1 slice of bread.
-Eat whole-grain breads like whole-wheat bread.
+Eat whole-grain breads, such as whole-wheat bread.
 Whole wheat, whole-wheat flour, or other whole grains should be listed as the first ingredient on the food label.
 Replace white flour with whole-grain flour or use half of each in recipes.
-Whole grain flour is heavier than white flour, so you may have to add more yeast or baking powder.
+Whole-grain flour is heavier than white flour, so you may have to add more yeast or baking powder.

 - Eat a high-fiber cereal for breakfast.
 Oatmeal is a good source of soluble fiber.
 Look for cereals that have bran or fiber in the name.
-Choose whole-grain products like brown rice, barley, and whole-wheat pasta.
+Choose whole-grain products, such as brown rice, barley, and whole-wheat pasta.